Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 All right, let me see if I can mimic what you just said.

-I'm assuming I can say it right.
+I'm assuming I can say right, maybe that's not even true.

 Fuck, that's actually pretty good.